MartinFritz/ba_thesis/README.md

 benchmarksuite.cpp contains the benchmarks that were used during our thesis.
 We recommend checking the performance of the TPC-H queries without google benchmark.
 Everything was compiled with gcc-11/g++-11.
+The header files need to be in the same folder as the benchmarksuite.cpp.
+The folder hierarchy presented in this repo is mainly for clarity.

 Native compilation:
 g++-11 -std=c++17 -I"/Users/x/benchmark/build/src" -I"/Users/x/benchmark/include" -L"/Users/x/benchmark/include" -L"/Users/x/benchmark/build/src" -I"/opt/homebrew/include" -L"/opt/homebrew/lib" -pthread -lbenchmark -fopenmp -ltbb benchmarksuite.cpp -O3